tonycurtis/pmix/master/man/pmix_fence.3.md

 # ARGUMENTS

 *procs*
-: An array of pmix_proc_t structures defining the processes to be aborted.
-A _NULL_ for the proc array indicates that all processes in the caller's nspace are to be aborted.
-A wildcard value for the rank in any structure indicates that all processes in that nspace are to be aborted.
+: An array of pmix_proc_t structures defining the processes that will be participating in the fence collective operation.

 *nprocs*
 : Number of pmix_proc_t structures in the _procs_ array

 *info*
-: An array of pmix_proc_t structures defining the processes to be aborted.
-A _NULL_ for the proc array indicates that all processes in the caller's nspace are to be aborted.
-A wildcard value for the rank in any structure indicates that all processes in that nspace are to be aborted.
+: An optional array of pmix_info_t structures

 *ninfo*
-: Number of pmix_info_t structures in the _info_w array
+: Number of pmix_info_t structures in the pmix_info_t array

 # DESCRIPTION

-Execute a blocking barrier across the processes identified in the specified array.
+Execute a blocking[non-blocking] barrier across the processes identified in the specified array.
 Passing a _NULL_ pointer as the _procs_ parameter indicates that the barrier is to span all processes in the client's namespace.
 Each provided pmix_proc_t struct can pass PMIX_RANK_WILDCARD to